EtiennePerot/pupfiles/README.md

     * Set up symlinks to encfs synchronized drive to synchronize things that Firefox Sync cannot synchronize by itself
     * Set up fancy newtab/home pages
-* Install Tor browser bundle
+* Install Tor and the Tor browser bundle
+* Configure some applications to use Tor for networking

 Usage
 -----